Instant Homemade Toy for Toddlers and Babies

-This type of play is commonly referred to as heuristic play, a term that simply means finding out through play.
-Babies and toddlers learn through all of their senses and by being given the opportunity to handle an object, they are learning about texture, weight, colour, size, smell, sound and taste.
+This type of play is commonly referred to as heuristic play.
+This is a term that simply means ‘finding out through play.’
+Babies and toddlers learn through all of their senses.
+And so by being given the opportunity to handle an object, they learn about texture, weight, colour, size, smell, sound and taste.

 Have you put a hoop tree together for your baby?
 If so, you might like to check out Hoop Tree – All Washi’d Up!
 To see how we revamped our tree for new play and development opportunities.

 A note about safety.
-Play with everyday non-toy objects has widely recognised benefits for babies and young children, however these kinds of activities should always be closely supervised.
-Use common sense to decide what you are comfortable letting your child handle, and decide for yourself what could be a hazard.
+Play with everyday non-toy objects has widely recognised benefits for babies and young children.
+However these kinds of activities should always be closely supervised.
+Use common sense to decide what you are comfortable letting your child handle.
+Decide for yourself what could be a hazard.

 Looking to set up a hoop tree for your little one?
 Amazon have plenty of options for the necessary bits, and you are bound to have plenty more around the house.
 To give you a starting point, here are a few I’ve found.